amirul-m/public-odoo-apps/base_set_to_draft/README.rst

 Base Set To Draft
 ===================

-Many document model that already has been cancelled may also want change back to draft.
+Many document model that has been cancelled may also want change back to draft.
-It is painful if we have to code one by one the functionality button.
+It is painful if we have to code one by one the button and its functionality.

-This module does not provide a functionality by itself but an abstract model.
+This module does not provide a functionality by itself but an Abstract model.

 **Note:** To be able to use this module in a new model you will need some development.
 You can see implementation example as followings,

-* `picking_set_to_draft <https://github.com/amirul-m/public-odoo-apps/tree/14.0/base_set_to_draft>`_
+* `picking_set_to_draft <https://github.com/amirul-m/public-odoo-apps/tree/14.0/picking_set_to_draft>`_

 **Table of contents**